There is a secret home showing tip that agents often employ early on in their careers —and then, for some odd reason

 The agent's employing broker's name and office phone.

-Armed with this information, the listing agent can then contact the buyer's agent who showed the home and ask for feedback—this simple action is the best home showing tip that agents tend to forget.
-An agent can question the showing agent and find out:
+Armed with this information, the listing agent can then contact the buyer's agent who showed the home and ask for feedback on the home.
+This simple action is the best home showing tip that agents tend to forget.

 - What did the buyer think of the home?

 - How does this particular home compare with other homes the buyer was shown?

 - Which features did the buyer like?

 - Is there anything wrong with the home?

-- What is the buyer's opinion of sales price?
+- What is the buyer's opinion of the sales price?

 Buyers are an amazing source of information and their agents can be very helpful, too.
 A buyer's agent often spends days in the field showing homes.
 They see all the competing homes up close and personal — and often more than once.

 If you hear from several buyer's agents that your price is too high, maybe you won't be upset with your agent for telling you once again that the price is too high.
 Maybe if all of your potential buyers tell you over and over that the price needs to be much lower, your agent might suggest a price reduction.
 Once the price is reduced, you might receive an offer.

 Your listing agent can call agents directly after a showing, send agents an email or text message, or even stop by every few days to pick up business cards if they don't use a lockbox that sends reports.

-For example, a seller received report after report from buyers who complained about the noise in the back yard.
-The sellers lived in the house for almost 20 years and never noticed the sound of cars driving by on a busy street behind the home—that's because they had a pool, and when they were in the yard during the summer, the big body of water, coupled with plenty of leaves on the trees, tended to mute traffic noise.
+Take for example a seller who received report after report from buyers who complained about the noise in the backyard.
+The seller lived in the house for almost 20 years and never noticed the sound of cars driving by on a busy street behind the home—that's because they had a pool, and when they were in the yard during the summer, the big body of water, coupled with plenty of leaves on the trees, tended to mute traffic noise.